Alitux/account_personal_invoice/README.md

 1. Go to `Settings` > `Users & Companies` > `Users`.
 2. Select the user you want to restrict.
-3. In the `Access Rights` tab, under the "Technical" dropdown, check the "Personal Invoices" box.
+3. In the `Access Rights` tab, under the "Accounting" Section, select the "Personal Invoices" dropdown.
 4. Save the user.

 ## Usage